 Current Management PhD Students

 Nawaf Alharbi is a PhD student from Riyadh, Saudi Arabia.
-His research interests include strategic human capital and corporate strategy.
+His research interests include entrepreneurship and family business.
 He received his MBA – with dual concentration: Finance and Project Management- from Raj Soin College of Business at Wright State University in 2014.

 Victoria Antin-Yates is a doctoral student at Mississippi State University.
 She received her Master of Business Administration with a minor in project management from Mississippi State University in 2018 and her Bachelor of Arts in written arts from Bard College in 2012.
 Her research, which explores the role of social networks on entrepreneurial attitudes and outcomes and family business, has been published in Journal of Family Business Management and presented at the Academy of Management annual conference.